- Wednesday, 30 June 2021 at 7:08 am

-A new waste management scheme comes into effect on 1 July 2021 by amendment to the (EP Act).
+A new waste management scheme comes into effect on 1 July 2021 by amendment to the Environment Protection Act 2017 (EP Act).
 The new scheme is intended to improve management of high-risk waste, including by strengthening the powers of the Environment Protection Authority (EPA).
 The proposed Environment Protection Regulations (Regulations) will supplement the EP Act with a framework of detailed regulation.

 The EP Act creates particular duties for persons 'in management and control' of waste, such as businesses that generate, transport or receive industrial waste.
 The Regulations set out how the duties in the EP Act will be met by duty holders.

 The new scheme creates a three step process for managing industrial waste: